Banks Explore New Revenue Models Through Tech

 Artificial Intelligence as a Revenue Engine

-Artificial intelligence has moved from being a back-office efficiency tool to a front-line revenue driver.
-According to PwC, AI could contribute up to $15.7 trillion to the global economy by 2030, and banking is among the sectors with the highest potential upside from AI-driven productivity and personalization.
-For banks in the United States, United Kingdom, Canada, Australia, and across Europe and Asia, the monetization of AI now extends across the customer lifecycle, from acquisition to cross-sell and retention.
+By 2026, artificial intelligence has evolved from a primarily back-office efficiency tool into a front-line revenue engine that touches nearly every aspect of the banking value chain.
+Studies from organizations such as PwC continue to highlight the multi-trillion-dollar contribution AI could make to the global economy by 2030, and banking remains one of the sectors with the greatest potential upside, not only through cost savings but through new, high-margin revenue streams built on personalization, predictive analytics, and decision automation.
+For banks in the United States, United Kingdom, Germany, Canada, Australia, Japan, Singapore, and across Europe and Asia, AI-driven monetization now spans the entire customer lifecycle, from acquisition and onboarding to cross-sell, up-sell, and retention.

 Embedded Finance and Banking-as-a-Service

-In the United States, banks such as Goldman Sachs have experimented with BaaS partnerships, while in Europe, institutions like BBVA and Solaris have built extensive API-based ecosystems.
-These banks earn revenue through service fees, interchange, and revenue-sharing arrangements, while minimizing customer acquisition costs, as the distribution is handled by partners.
-For readers tracking innovation in this space, BizFactsDaily's innovation coverage explores how incumbents and fintechs collaborate and compete across regions including Asia, Africa, and South America.
+In the United States, banks such as Goldman Sachs and Cross River Bank have pursued BaaS strategies with consumer brands and fintechs, while in Europe, institutions including BBVA, Solaris, and Treezor have built extensive API-based ecosystems that support a wide variety of digital-first financial propositions.
+These banks earn revenue through service fees, interchange, lending spreads on white-labeled credit products, and revenue-sharing agreements, while significantly reducing their own customer acquisition costs because distribution and front-end experience are managed by partners.
+Readers interested in how these business models are evolving across regions can follow BizFactsDaily's innovation coverage, which examines collaborations between incumbents and fintechs in North America, Europe, Asia, Africa, and South America.

 Data Monetization and Advanced Analytics

-Banks have always held rich data, but in 2025 they are finally beginning to convert this asset into sustainable, compliant revenue streams.
-Through advanced analytics, machine learning, and privacy-preserving technologies, banks are developing new services such as benchmarking tools for corporate clients, real-time cash-flow analytics for small and medium-sized enterprises, and anonymized market insights for institutional investors.
-The OECD has emphasized the economic value of data and the need for robust governance frameworks, which are particularly relevant as banks explore monetization models that must balance innovation with privacy and security.
+Banks have long possessed some of the richest data sets in the economy, but only in the last several years have they begun to systematically convert this asset into sustainable, compliant revenue streams.
+In 2026, advanced analytics, machine learning, and privacy-preserving technologies such as differential privacy and secure multi-party computation are enabling banks to offer new, data-driven services to corporates, investors, and even public-sector entities.
+These services include benchmarking tools that allow companies to compare their performance against peers, real-time cash-flow forecasting and liquidity analytics for small and medium-sized enterprises, anonymized consumer spending insights for retailers, and macro-level transaction data for institutional investors seeking to gauge economic momentum.
+The OECD has emphasized the economic value of data and the importance of sound governance frameworks, guidance that is particularly relevant as banks experiment with monetization models that must reconcile innovation with strict requirements on privacy, security, and ethical use.

-In markets like the United Kingdom, Netherlands, and Nordic countries including Sweden, Norway, Denmark, and Finland, open banking and open finance regulations have accelerated this trend by requiring banks to share customer-permissioned data with third parties via APIs.
-While this initially seemed like a threat, forward-looking institutions have turned it into an opportunity by building premium data and analytics services that go beyond regulatory minimums.
-Readers can explore how these developments intersect with broader technology and regulatory shifts on BizFactsDaily's technology insights page, which analyzes how digital infrastructure is reshaping industries.
+In the United Kingdom, Netherlands, and Nordic markets such as Sweden, Norway, Denmark, and Finland, open banking and emerging open finance regimes have accelerated this trend by mandating that banks share customer-permissioned data with third parties via standardized APIs.
+While initially perceived as a threat that would erode banks' informational advantage, forward-looking institutions have treated open banking as a catalyst to build premium analytics and advisory services that go beyond regulatory minimums, thereby generating new fee-based income.
+Readers can explore how these developments intersect with cloud infrastructure, cybersecurity, and digital identity on BizFactsDaily's technology insights page, which analyzes how foundational digital infrastructure is reshaping financial and non-financial industries alike.

 Digital Assets, Crypto, and Tokenization

-At the same time, tokenization is enabling new forms of capital formation and secondary market liquidity, which in turn create opportunities for transaction-based revenue.
-For example, tokenized green bonds and sustainability-linked instruments allow banks to combine their expertise in structured finance with new digital distribution channels.
-Readers interested in how these innovations intersect with capital markets can follow BizFactsDaily's stock markets analysis, which tracks how tokenization and digital exchanges are influencing equity and debt trading around the world.
+Tokenization is also enabling new forms of capital formation and secondary market liquidity that generate transaction-based and advisory revenues for banks.
+Tokenized green bonds, sustainability-linked instruments, and fractionalized real estate or infrastructure assets allow institutions to combine their structuring expertise with digital distribution, opening access to a broader base of investors while capturing origination and servicing fees.
+Readers interested in how these developments intersect with traditional capital markets can follow BizFactsDaily's stock markets analysis, which tracks how digital exchanges, blockchain-based settlement, and tokenized instruments are influencing equity and debt trading across North America, Europe, Asia-Pacific, and Latin America.

 Sustainable Finance and ESG-Linked Income